baboment/Spectre_plot_Chr/README.md

 ## Genome CNV plot

 Spectre provides a genome wide plot summarising coverage and CNV calls.
-For each chromosome the coverage values are smoothed with a Gaussian kernel spanning roughly one megabase.
-The window width is derived from the median distance between consecutive coverage positions.
-The filter's sigma is set to one sixth of this width, covering approximately three standard deviations on each side.
+The coverage input stems from Mosdepth run with a 1 kb bin size.
+After normalising each 1 kb window by the genome wide median coverage Spectre obtains ploidy estimates along every chromosome.
+For plotting, these estimates are smoothed with a Gaussian kernel spanning roughly one megabase.
+The window width is derived from the median spacing of the coverage data and the filter's ``sigma`` is set to one sixth of this width, meaning about three standard deviations fall to either side.
 The resulting smoothed coverage is plotted as green points across all chromosomes.

 Chromosomes are concatenated on the x-axis with tick marks every 20 Mbp and major labels every 100 Mbp.
 A blue horizontal line can mark the global baseline